aolinxuu/lock-in/README.md

 # Lock In Timer

-A visually appealing, sound-enhanced productivity timer built with PyQt5.
-Designed to help you focus, track your work session, and take well-timed breaks.
+A study timer built with PyQt5.
+Designed to help you focus, track your work session, and take well-timed breaks - inspired by pomodoro developed by a my mentor

 ## Features